sampsyo/cs6120/content/blog/2019-10-04-InstructionScheduling.md

 ### Experiments
 The authors implemented this instruction scheduler and made the following observations from benchmark results:
- - In practice, these heuristics effectively remove avoidable interlocks and runs in approximately linear time.
+ - In practice, these heuristics effectively remove avoidable interlocks and run in approximately linear time.
  - The memory referencing assumptions greatly improve results, and effectiveness increases with better aliasing information (provided by other parts of the compiler).
- - Carry/Borrow subgraph do not improve much for most programs.
+ - The carry/borrow subgraph does not improve much for most programs.
 Significant improvements only occur when the program is computationally intensive.
  - Using more versatile dags proposed by other literature only slightly improves the instruction scheduling effectiveness.

 The referenced additional information on performance in the [[Joh86]](https://dl.acm.org/citation.cfm?id=13321) paper which tested load/store scheduling and showed a 5% improvement.
 This improvement was measured by the reduction in interlocks caused by load/store instructions.